gchq/Gaffer/README.md

 - `performance-testing` - Methods of testing the performance of ingest and query operations against a graph
 - `python-shell` - Allows operations against a graph to be executed from a Python shell
 - `random-element-generation` - Code to generate large volumes of random graph data

+The [gaffer-docker](https://github.com/gchq/gaffer-docker) repository contains the code needed to run Gaffer using Docker or Kubernetes.

+The [koryphe](https://github.com/gchq/koryphe) repository contains an extensible functions library for filtering, aggregating and transforming data based on the Java Function API.
+It is a dependency of Gaffer.

 ## License